 Use sandpaper to scrub away any dirt that won’t come off but switch back to the cloth once the most stubborn dirt is gone.

 Find the emulsion tube, float bowl, and needle valve.
 Spray the cleaning solution, let it sit, and then wipe the emulsion area clean with a cloth.

 Reassemble all parts according to the manual’s instructions.

 If you want to do an even better job, you can remove the carburetor after step 1.
 This gives you better access to each part.

 A clean snowblower carburetor doesn’t magically stay that way.
 You will have to do some maintenance throughout the season.

-Regularly check the air filter, change the oil correctly and look up what other maintenance tasks the manual recommends.
+Regularly check the air filter, change the oil correctly (most importantly, use the right kind of oil). and look up what other maintenance tasks the manual recommends.
 Maybe your specific snowblower model has extra demands.

 Using Fuel Additives To Keep A Carb Clean